Diabetic Ketoacidosis Management

 • Missed insulin doses (intentional decision to take inadequate doses, inadvertently held doses, inaccurate dose amounts, clogged insulin pump tubing).

 Other causes of DKA, unrelated to insulin dose administration, are thought to be related to increased stress levels (inflammation/ infection) and normal hormone disruption, physiologic stressors.
-Persons with Type 2 diabetes may experience DKA due to prolonged, untreated hyperglycemia.
+People with Type 2 diabetes may experience DKA due to prolonged, untreated hyperglycemia.
 (12), (13)

 • Myocardial infarction